Oct 03, 2022

 15. df command

-Use df command to get a report on the system’s disk space usage, shown in percentage and KBs.
-If you want to see the report in megabytes, type df -m.
+Use the df command to report the system’s disk space usage, shown in percentage and kilobyte (KB).
+Here’s the general syntax:

 16. du command